Update Attributes by succession

 property.

-It stores the Address of the peer
+It stores the address of the peer

-who shared the Attribute with them, i.e. your Address, and a reference to the Request that was used to share the Attribute.
+of your Identity, and a reference to the Request that was used to share the Attribute.

 Receiving the Response, an own shared IdentityAttribute with equal content